farhadjafari385/Simple-Wallet-Service/README.md

 ## Wallet Service Guide

-### Build:
+### Build Image:

-Build our docker file for making our project ready to use.
+Build our docker file image for making our project ready to use.

 ```shell
 docker compose build